 Lanes can also be generated for numerical properties, such as completion times or costs.
 For a useful result, it is necessary that just a few different values be distinguished.
-Otherwise there will be a large number of lanes that results in an unclear diagram.
+Otherwise, there will be a large number of lanes that result in an unclear diagram.

-This view combines very well with other views, such as the colors view.
+This view combines very well with other views, such as the color view.
 An example is a color view on systems in a lanes diagram on roles.

 There are some restrictions on the lanes view:

 - It cannot be used in a diagram with replicated sub-processes.
 To use lanes, the replication has to be removed.